TharunKumarReddy5/SystemDS/README.md

 The latest version of SystemDS supports: Java 8+, Python 3.5+, Hadoop 3.x, and Spark 3.x, Nvidia CUDA 10.2 (CuDNN 7.x) Intel MKL (<=2019.x).
 For this document, we stick to naming the system SystemDS apart from diagrams, which could be referenced from old documents, hence the name would be SystemML.
 We will be covering some of the key features and/or characteristics of SystemDS as follows.

-## Dependencies

-Install the dependencies from the requirements.txt file using

-    python -m pip install -r requirements.txt

 ## Repository Structure:
 Here are the main folders in our github SystemDS repository:
 ```bash